simerda/made-2023-24/project/project-plan.md

 # Project Plan

 ## Title
-Housing prices in relation to ease of obtaining a construction permit
+Relation between Housing prices and the ease of obtaining a construction permit

 ## Main Question